ericscharff/oberon-compiler/README.md

 - `-extra_runtime filename.c` causes an extra C source file (filename.c) to be
   included as part of the C runtime.
 Typically this is used to add code for new `NATIVE` methods.
+- `-use_int64` defines the C type of INTEGER to be `int64_t`.
+If this is not set, it uses the type `OBERON_INTEGER`.
+This is an `ifdef` (defaults to `int`) and can thus be overridden with something like `-DOBERON_INTEGER=int32_t`.
+Thus, the integer type can be overriden in the compiler shell script, or by preprocessor defines, whichever is better given the context in which it is being used.
+- `-use_double` defines the C type of REAL to be `double`.
+If this is not set, it uses the type `OBERON_REAL`.
+This is an `ifdef` (defaults to `float`) and can thus be overridden with something like `-DOBERON_REAL=double`.
+Thus, the real type can be overriden in the compiler shell script, or by preprocessor defines, whichever is better given the context in which it is being used.

 Additionally, some environment variables may be set to control the C
 compilation: